yongzx/bigscience-workshop.github.io/en/pages/events.md

 ## BigScience Episode 2

 Save the date!
 BigScience Episode 2 is co-located with [INLG 2021](https://inlg2021.github.io/) and is happening on September 20th, 2021.
 Attending the BigScience Workshop at INLG is free.
+Register for the event [here](https://forms.gle/QvoY5riQKBxt1f7LA).
+Zoom and gather.town links as well as Google Calendar invites will be sent out via email.

 Attendees who wish to attend the INLG conference should register on the [INLG website](https://inlg2021.github.io/pages/registration.html#registration).

-We'll have a set of technical talks by BigScience working groups as well as several invited talks.
-The program will be announced soon.
-Register [here](https://forms.gle/QvoY5riQKBxt1f7LA) for the event.
+### **Program**

+All time slots in CEST

+**1:00 - 1:30pm** - Invited Talk: Jade Abbott and Kat Siminyu (Masakhane)

+**1:45 - 2:30 pm** - Short talks from BigScience Working Groups

+- Data Governance
+- Evaluation
+- Carbon Footprint

+**2:30 - 3:00 pm** - Invited Talk: Kyunghyun Cho, Jihyung Moon and Sungjoon Park (KLUE)

+**3:00 - 3:30 pm** - Coffee Break, Social, and Q&A with Masakhane and KLUE in gather.town

+**3:30 - 4:00 pm** - BigScience Technical Talk: Iz Beltagy and Julien Launay, Architecture and Scaling

+**4:00 - 4:30 pm** - BigScience Technical Talk:  Stephen Bach and Victor Sanh, Prompt Engineering

+**4:30 - 5:00** - Percy Liang, Stanford Center for Research on Foundation Models

+**5:00 - 5:30** pm - Stella Biderman, EleutherAI

+**5:30 - 6:30** pm - Q&A and Social with Percy Liang, Stella Biderman, and the BigScience working group chairs in gather.town

+Register for the event [here](https://forms.gle/QvoY5riQKBxt1f7LA).

 ## BigScience Episode 1